dmcrs2-iscte/Projeto_PA/README.md

 # *Purpose:*

 This library was created with the purpose of representing JSON files in Kotlin.
-It includes representations for every JSON data type, including Number, Boolean, String, Empty, Object and Array.
+It includes representations for every JSON data type, including Number, Boolean, String, Null, Object and Array.

 The user may use the library with a text-based approach, i.e. creating representations of JSON objects by defining them manually using the appropriate data classes, or with an editor-based approach, using a GUI and defining JSON objects in a more interactive manner, making use of the widgets and the visual representation of the JSON file being created in real time.